Solvti/mail-message-icon/mail_message_icon/README.rst

 This simple module adds a few additional mail icons to the chatter.
 There are extra colors that amplify a certain status: if the email was sent, bounced, not sent (server error etc.) or planned.
+There's also an additional email information when clicking icon, so the small pop-up window shows up.
+Failed emails have extra information about Status in Sending Failures Wizard.
-There's also an additional toolbar on icon hover, so the small pop-up window that shows up when you put a cursor on the icon, containing more specific information of the email, like who's the recipient or what went wrong when sending an email if it failed.
-Also, this module allows you to set up a note about newly created meetings, which will automatically show up in the chatter, however this requires code adjustments, see the link with an example code below.
+Also, this module allows you to set up a note about newly created meetings, which will automatically show up in the chatter, however this requires code adjustments, see the link with an example code below or install mail_message_icon_demo where such set up has been configured with recruitment app.

 Configuration